 - Any foreigner found to have any criminal record will not be permitted to enter Japan.

 - Possession of illicit drugs is a serious crime in Japan and consequences are harsh.

 - Cars drive on the left side of the road (like in the UK) and overtake on the right.
-Don't get caught looking the wrong way or you might get hit by a car.
+Don't get caught looking the wrong way when crossing the street or you might get hit by a car.
 Although some roads may look like narrow one-way streets, they are likely 2-way traffic streets.
 Be careful walking on the roads when there are no sidewalks.
 Most drivers can come within a few centimeters (inches) from you - it's scary, but it's fine.
 Don't get angry.
 The standards of proximity are shorter.
 People are used to coming "real close" without touching.
 Try to use the foot bridges, tunnels and overpasses whenever available.

 - There is NO TIPPING ANYTIME, ANYWHERE in Japan!
 It's already built into the prices.
 Don't force anyone to take a tip or tell them to "keep the change".
 It is embarrassing for them if you offer, and a cultural no-no to accept.

 - Japan is still mainly a cash society so many small places will not accept your credit cards.
 Many people carry large sums of cash in their wallets.
 Nobody will accept your US$ so convert your money to Japanese YEN (1000, 5000 and 10000 YEN bills).
 It's common to pay with 5000 and 10000 YEN bills.
 Bring at least 20,000 YEN cash per person if you plan a night out.
 Drinks, food and a taxi ride home can cost you a lot.